 Applicants must comply with all forms, assurances, and certifications attached to this RFP.
 Projects may not provide incentives (e.g., trophies/plaques, rewards for individual accomplishments, gift certificates, gas cards, etc.).
 Items such as motivational tools, training aids, and educational materials may be purchased.
 These items must be provided to all participants.
 Projects are allowed to provide food/snacks to all participants as part of a "substantial work" activity.

 Program Period

-The initial grant award period is July 22, 2013 -June 30, 2014.
+The initial grant award period is nine months.

-Target Populations
+Target Population